openmc-dev/openmc/docs/source/usersguide/materials.rst

 be set that is applied to all cells and materials.
 Anytime a material temperature is specified, it will override the global default temperature.
-Similarly, anytime a cell temperatures is specified, it will override the material or global default temperatures.
+Similarly, anytime a cell temperatures is specified, it will override the material or global default temperature.
+All temperatures should be given in units of Kelvin.

 To assign a default material temperature, one should use the ``temperature`` attribute, e.g.,